yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ## Definitions
 - [Strategy](https://github.com/yearn/tokenized-strategy) : A strategy or "Tokenized Strategy" in V3 refers to an ERC-4626 compliant contract that utilizes the [TokenizedStrategy](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol#L14-L26) pattern that either Meta Vaults or individual users can deposit directly into and receive shares in return.
 The strategy takes the underlying asset and deploys it into a single source to generate yield on that asset.
-- Asset: Any ERC20-compliant token.
+- asset: Any ERC20-compliant token.
 - Shares: ERC20-compliant token that tracks the asset balance in the strategy for every depositor.
 - [TokenizedStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol): The implementation contract that all strategies delegateCall to for the standard ERC4626 and profit locking functions.
 - [BaseTokenizedStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/BaseTokenizedStrategy.sol): The abstract contract that a strategy should inherit from, which handles all communication with the Tokenized Strategy contract.